cbg-ethz/cowwid/README.md

 This would reduce the individual confidence of the mutation positions and show some low frequency noise in the heatmaps, but as the curves are generated by combining the mean of multiple mutation sites the final curves still display a signal of visually similar quality to the pre-print.

 The lowess smoothing is performed over a fraction corresponding to 20 days, in line with what the 1/3rd smoothing in the preprint was producing.

 As an additional measure to avoid outliers, mutations which aren’t exclusive to a single variant aren’t taken into account in B.1.351/beta/ZA and P.1/gamma/BR.
 E.g.: mutation nuc: A23063T (aa: N501Y) will not be used there as it is also present in B.1.1.7/alpha/UK and would artificially inflate the numbers.

-The variants delta/B.1.617.2, the other members of the B.1.617* family (.1 and .3) and to a lesser extent C.36.3 have mutations in common and a difficult to distinguish.
+The variants delta/B.1.617.2, the other members of the B.1.617* family (.1 and .3) and to a lesser extent C.36.3 have mutations in common.
 Amplicons which are specific to delta/B.1.617.2 on one hand, and to other members of the B.1.617* family (.1 and .3) on the other hand are displayed on the heatmaps and help distinguishing them.
+The computation of the curves now uses a Ridge regression which is more robust against variants that share mutations in their signature.

 The values of the curves are currently clipped to the [0;1] interval as the smoothing can currently generate values outside this range.